There are many, many options when it comes to finding resources to help you figure…

 With very nearly all of humanity’s accumulated knowledge available at the push of a button, the question becomes – why do we need textbooks?
 This question becomes especially provocative when faced with the prospect of spending hundreds of dollars for them every semester.

 The academic world has noticeably dragged their feet coming up with an answer to that question, only recently beginning to put forth a possible alternative.
-Open Educational Resources programs.
+Open Educational Resources (OER) programs.
+Students want to stay on budget, and OER is one way to do that.

 Open Educational Resources (OER) programs seek to replace the current (proprietary) model of teaching from textbooks with a curriculum comprised of freely available information, in an attempt to lower the cost of a higher education and potentially speed up the learning process.